rejuancse/order-gift-proceed-checkout/readme.txt

 A. You can get support by posting on the support section of this plugin on WordPress plugin directory, or on the support mail: rejuan.17bd@gmail.com

 = Q. Can I use my existing WordPress theme? =
-A. Sure, you can use your existing WordPress theme with event XWOO.
+A. Sure, you can use your existing WordPress theme with event order-gift-proceed-checkout.

 = Q. Where can I report a bug? =
 A. Found a bug?
 Please let us know by posting on the support section of this plugin on WordPress plugin directory or directly on our support mail: rejuan.17bd@gmail.com

 == Changelog ==

+= 1.0.1 [04/03/2023] =
+* Variables and escaped issue fixed
+* readme.txt file updated

 = 1.0.0 [19/02/2023] =
 * Initial version released